htcfreek/SimpleLapsGui/README.md

 This happens if you don't have the required permission.

-## Support
+## Support and contributions

-If you have any problems or want to suggest a new feature please [fill a bug in this repository](https://github.com/htcfreek/SimpleLapsGui/issues/new).
+If you have any problems or want to suggest a new feature please [fill a bug in this repository](/issues/new).

+If you want to report a security vulnerability, please use the form on the [SECURITY](/security) page.

+Before contributing to this repository please read the [contributing guidelines](/CONTRIBUTING.md)!!

 ## Credits